JordanMajd/MissionControl/Docs/Modding.md

   - Extract the contents of the download into the `Game Root` folder
   - From the `Game Root` folder, run the game once by clicking on `Mars First Logistics.exe` to generate the bepinex files
   - After the game runs you may close it
+1. From now on when you launch the game, launch it from "Steam" instead of clicking on the exe.
 1. You are now ready to install any mods you want :)

 ## Installing Mods